cbogart/discoursedb-model/README.md

 Content entities formally represent nodes in a linked list by pointing to a previous and a next content revision.
 This way, revision histories of Contribution and Context entities can be represented.

 A Content entity is related to a User indicating that this user is the author of the content instance.
-Other relationships between Users and Content or Contributions can be represented with ContributionUserInteraction entities (see below)
+Other relationships between Users and Content or Contributions can be represented with ContributionInteraction entities (see below).

 #### User, Audience, Group
 TBA